assafBam/affordane-RL/README.md

 - **Reinforcement Learning:** The project employs RL techniques, including Deep Deterministic Policy Gradients (DDPG), Soft Actor-Critic (SAC), and Proximal Policy Optimization (PPO).

 - **Iteration and Learning:** The system iteratively fine-tunes robot actions to maximize the chances of striking the ball with the right velocity and angle, leading it to the target point.

-## Instructed by Assistant Professor Sarah Keren

-This project was made possible with the invaluable guidance and support of Assistant Professor Sarah Keren.
-Her expertise and mentorship played a pivotal role in the successful execution of this research.

 ## System Design